What You Need to Know Before You Remove Your Chimney

 If you’re removing the chimney breast, you may need support beams for the masonry above it, while the roof timbers will need to be extended to compensate for removing the chimney stack.

 The most important thing is to have the work done by an expert company who will be able to advise you of what’s necessary.
-Feel free to get in touch with us if you need to discuss removing your chimney.
+Feel free to get in touch if you need to discuss removing your chimney.